maxxxuu/pymarlzooplus/README.md

 ```

 # License
-All the source code that has been taken from the PyMARL repository was licensed (and remains so) under the Apache License v2.0 (included in `LICENSE` file).
+All the source code that has been taken from the and EPyMARL PyMARL repository was licensed (and remains so) under the Apache License v2.0 (included in `LICENSE` file).
 Any new code is also licensed under the Apache License v2.0